-As we’ve already mentioned, different backup & recovery software tools are meant to cover different use cases, so it’s not uncommon for two tools to offer two unique sets of features.
-However, there are some features that just about every backup & recovery software tool should have:
+As we’ve already mentioned, different backup & recovery software tools are meant to fulfill different needs, so it’s not uncommon for two tools to offer two unique sets of features.
+However, there are some features that just about every backup & recovery software tool should prioritize:

 1. Disk Drill (Windows & Mac)

 Disk Drill is the ideal backup and recovery solution for individuals who want a simple but professional tool that can get the job done.
 Available on Windows and Mac, Disk Drill is primarily a data recovery tool that focuses on recovering data after it has been lost.
 But, it also includes a free Drive Backup feature that allows you to create byte-to-byte backups of your disks or partitions, preserving every piece of information that’s stored.